AdrianoAE/EntityFrameworkCore.Translations/README.md

 The project is in development and have a lot of problems that need to be solved.

-//A sample will be released soon.
+//A simple sample will be released soon.
+And then will work on showing all other configurations that can be done at the current stage of the project.